Revolutionary Communist Party of India: Leadership

-Paramesh Das was the Assam state secretary of RCPI.
-Subhas Roy is the West Bengal State Secretary of the party.
+In the Revolutionary Communist Party of India, Hiren Borgohain is the Assam State Secretary, Subhas Roy is the West Bengal State Secretary, and Mihir Bain is the Party Secretary and Secretary of the Central Committee.

-Biren Deka is the Secretary of the Central Committee of the party.

-On the 28th day of October 2018, an Organising State Committee was formed in Kerala, under the secretaryship of Dipin Thekkepuram.

 2016 elections

-As per the second list of Left Front candidates for the 2016 West Bengal Legislative Assembly election, released in March 2016, RCPI fielded Sanjoy Basu, a Calcutta High Court lawyer, in the Santipur seat and Kamal Hassan in the Hansan seat.
+As per the second list of Left Front candidates for the 2016 West Bengal Legislative Assembly election, released in March 2016, RCPI fielded Sanjay Basu, a Calcutta High Court lawyer, in the Santipur seat and Kamal Hassan in the Hansan seat.
 After a period of vacillation RCPI endorsed the Left Front-Congress electoral understanding ahead of the 2016 West Bengal Legislative Assembly election, although the agreement would mean no seats for RCPI to contest.
 Hassan's candidature was unofficially withdrawn in favour of the Indian National Congress after the prescribed date for withdrawal of nominations.
 Kamal Hassan obtained 751 votes (0.4%).
 Basu's nomination had been withdrawn prior to the prescribed date.

 RCPI joined the six-party United Left ahead of the 2016 Assam Legislative Assembly election.
 RCPI contested the Dhing and Mahmara seats RCPI candidate Jamanur Rahman in Dhing obtained 737 votes (0.43%) and Nityananda Gogoi in Mahmara obtained 448 votes (0.43%).
 The party has since joined the 11-party Left-Democratic Manch, Assam.
 As of 2016 LDMA demanded that 24 March 1971, be chosen as the base year for deportation of foreigners from Assam.

+2021 Assembly Elections

+In 2021, the RCPI in West Bengal supported the Left Front's alliance with the Indian National Congress and the Indian Secular Front.
+However, the party in Assam clearly appealed to the people to vote against bourgeois parties and vote for left-wing candidates.
+Inamul Huda was the candidate of the RCPI and contested in the Dhing Legislative Assembly constituency.
+He gained 3,453 votes.

+2026 Assembly Elections

+In the General Assembly Elections of 2026, the RCPI in Assam contested in the Dhing Legislative Assembly Constituency.
+The party again called for strengthening the left-wing forces and voting against bourgeois forces.
+Zakir Islam was the candidate from the Dhing Legislative Assembly constituency who gained 3,088 votes.

+In West Bengal, Sanjay Basu's name was declared by the Left Front as an RCPI candidate contesting from the Chowrangee seat.
+However, after the filing of nomination, it was revealed that had filed his nomination on a CPI(M) ticket.
+Basu ended up gaining 2,572 votes.